 More than two years have passed since October 7, 2023, and I still feel as though the world split in two on that day.
-There was life before it, and life after it.
-Everything since then has unfolded under its shadow.
+It marked a before and after in my life, all the more so because I split my time between Jerusalem and Montreal.

 At first, like so many others, I was in shock.
-But shock does not last forever.
-It turns into something much harder to explain: a constant state of alertness, grief, and uncertainty.
-You keep reading, watching, and listening, trying to understand what is happening as events unfold, while realizing that the assumptions you once lived with no longer hold.
+But shock does not last.
+For me, it gave way to a constant state of alertness, grief, and uncertainty.
+I kept reading, watching, and listening, trying to understand what was happening as events unfolded, while realizing that the assumptions I had once lived with no longer held.

-Like many people who care deeply about Israel, I found that whatever I had been working on before October 7 was suddenly pushed aside.
-My attention shifted almost overnight.
-I began following the news constantly, in Israel and in Canada, on television, radio, social media, WhatsApp groups, and online platforms I had barely paid attention to before.
-I wanted to know what was happening, what was true, what was being hidden, and what was being twisted.
+Like many who care about Israel, I found that what I had been working on before October 7 was pushed aside.
+My attention shifted.
+I began following the news constantly on television, radio, social media, WhatsApp groups, and online platforms I had barely noticed before.
+I wanted to know what was happening, what was true, and what was being hidden or distorted.

 The Story and How It Was Told